HaxL0p4/HaxL0p4-WinDefenderBypass/README.md

    ## ⚠️ don't forget the -mwindows parameter

-# 😈 Now, run the virus.exe file on your Windows PC, and regardless of the network you are connected to, the TCP connection to metasploit will be established
+## AutoRun USB
+ # Now, let's create a USB stick that will automatically run the file (autorun)